 - b That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
 There is no formal secondary committee or panel.
-The Employers' Forum meets regularly, planned around operational requirements; POB meets regularly, aligned to Committee timetable. - c That administering authorities who do not include lay members in their formal governance arrangements, provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
+The Employers' Forum meets regularly, planned around operational requirements; POB meets quarterly, aligned to Committee timetable. - c That administering authorities who do not include lay members in their formal governance arrangements, provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.

-A Staff Representative (who represents all current, deferred and retired scheme members) sits on Pensions Committee.
+Staff Representative (who represents all current, deferred and retired scheme members) sits on Pensions Committee, alongside 2 district councillors elected by the Local Government Association to represent the largest employers.
 An Observer Seat at Committee is also available to Employers not directly represented.
-In addition, regular Employers' Forums take place and Retired Members engagement is maintained; whilst in person events have been suspended currently due to coronavirus, an additional newsletter has been introduced and feedback is sort in a variety of ways.
-Whilst in person Pensions Clinics for all scheme members (including Deferred) have been suspended due to coronavirus, communications with scheme members has been maintained, and an Annual Meeting is offered.
+Regular Employers' Forums take place.
+Retired Members engagement is maintained via a dedicated newsletter (in person events were suspended during the pandemic during which period an additional newsletter was introduced); in person Pensions Clinics for all scheme members (including Deferred) were also suspended due to coronavirus from March 2020 but we anticipate they will be reintroduced in Autumn 2022; meantime communications with scheme members is maintained via publications to home addresses, website and employers, and an Annual Meeting is offered.
 The Pensions Oversight Board (Local Pension Board) has equal employer /scheme member membership.